-PM Modi’s ‘communal civil code’ remark an insult to Ambedkar, says Congress
+PM Modi has insulted Ambedkar with claim that civil code is communal, says Congress

 Referring to the Uniform Civil Code in his speech, Modi said: “A large section of the country believes, and it is true, that the civil code that we are living with is actually a communal civil code.”

-The prime minister added that the “need of the hour” was the implementation of a “secular civil code” in the country.
+The prime minister added that the “need of the hour” was to implement a “secular civil code” in the country.
 “Only then would we be free of the discrimination on the basis of religion.”

-In response to Modi’s remarks, Congress MP Jairam Ramesh said that the “non-biological PM’s capacity for malice, mischief, and maligning of history knows no bounds”.

-In a post on X, Ramesh added: “To say that we have had a ‘communal civil code’ till now is a gross insult to Dr. Ambedkar, who was the greatest champion of reforms in Hindu personal laws that became a reality by the mid-1950s.”
+In response to Modi’s remarks, Congress MP Jairam Ramesh said that the claim that the country was living with a communal civil code till now was “a gross insult to Dr. Ambedkar, who was the greatest champion of reforms in Hindu personal laws that became a reality by the mid-1950s”.

 He added that these reforms had been “bitterly opposed” by the Rashtriya Swayamsevak Sangh and the Jana Sangh.